 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Pentax 50-200mm F4-5.6 ED is the longer of the two lenses at 80mm.
 The Pentax 18-135mm F3.5-5.6ED with a length of 76mm, is 4mm shorter.
 On the other hand, the Pentax 18-135mm F3.5-5.6ED has a larger diameter of 73mm compared to the Pentax 50-200mm F4-5.6 ED's 69mm diameter.

 Lens Mounts